WILLIAM (WILL) JACKSON ALPHIN, JR. (1966-)

 The second floor terraces feature a really simple and elegant rainwater harvesting system by Rainwater Solutions.
 Won 3rd Place People's Choice in the 2012 George Matsumoto Prize.
 Deeded to Bo Taylor in 2011.
 Top three photos by Mark Herboth.

-2013 - The Nick and Coleen Speaks Renovation, 208 Linden Avenue, Raleigh.
+2013 - The Nick and Coleen Speaks Renovation, 208 Linden Avenue, Raleigh NC.
 Photos by Laura Baverman.

-2014 - aka the Garrett Renovation, Cary.
+2014 - The Garrett Renovation, Cary NC.
 Photo by Mark Herboth.

-2015 - The Wiliam and English Sall House, 123 Hillcrest Road, Raleigh.
+2015 - The William and English Sall House, 123 Hillcrest Road, Raleigh NC.
 Commissioned 2013.
 Photos by Jim West.
 Built on the site of a 1972 house, bottom photo, designed by Ralph Reeves.
 Interior design by Kay Jordan.
-1st place winner of the 2016 juried George Matsumoto Prize.
+1st place jury winner of the 2016 George Matsumoto Prize.